bolekinds/bolekinds/README.md

 # 👋 Hi, I'm bolekinds!

 I'm bolekinds from The Netherlands 🇳🇱.
 I make websites for other people, and script on lua sometimes.
-I am learning Python and C++, Python barely works on my PC, so i'll get that fixed.
-If you want to get in contact with me, you can DM me on discord (bolekinds#5466) or DM me on twitter (@bolekinds).
+I am learning Python and C++.
+If you want to contact me, you can DM me on Discord (bolekinds#5466) or twitter (@bolekinds).

 ![GitHub streak stats](https://github-readme-streak-stats.herokuapp.com/?user=bolekinds)